Eddy08/mfe-map-service/README.md

 ## Map Service:

-1. Create a Graphql subscription such that any new user/ user'location is visible on the map
+1. Create a Graphql subscription such that any new user/ user's location is visible on the map
 2. If a user is accessing from a new location show last n previous locations for two seconds